glacambre/currying/README.md

   double/floats are needed.
 - The limit on the maximum number of arguments could be removed by putting arguments into the stack.
-- In order to avoid overwritting already created functions, curried functions could dynamically call mmap and write to the mmap'ed memory segment and then return it but I dislike this idea.
-I'd rather store the curried function's size in memory before the function's opcode and manually copy the memory when needed.
-- On an operating system that doesn't prevent a program from reading its own code, we might imagine a way to deduce the calling convention and/or the optimizations that happened and work around them.
+- On an operating system that doesn't prevent a program from reading its own code segment, we might imagine a way to deduce the calling convention and/or the optimizations that happened and work around them.